TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 Obfuscation
 -----------

-Obfuscation minifies the GLSL code and makes it diffucult to understand it.
+Obfuscation minifies the GLSL code and makes it difficult to understand it.
 So far the following procedure is implemented:

-* replacing the user-defined identifiers with shorter single-symboled, two-symboled etc names (with support of the import/export mechanism).
+* replacing the user-defined identifiers with shorter single-symbol, two-symbol etc. names (with support of the import/export mechanism).

 .. index:: compiling shaders; optimization